Tatsinnit/quick_sampel_batchapppkgworking/README.md

 # quick_sampel_batchapppkgworking
-Sample barebone app to show batch application working end to end
+Sample barebone app to show batch application working end to end for a quick SO post.

 Readme: barebone quick app:

 Please note thta this app is nothing but a quick sample made based on the existing sample for DotNetTutorial.

 Following code is generated just as a sample code for end to end app package working feature.

 •	https://docs.microsoft.com/en-us/azure/batch/

 •	https://docs.microsoft.com/en-us/azure/batch/batch-technical-overview

 App Pacakges:

 •	https://docs.microsoft.com/en-us/azure/batch/batch-application-packages

 •	https://azure.microsoft.com/en-us/blog/application-packages-and-task-dependencies-now-available-on-azure-batch/

-The overview as how it works is fairly simple, when user uploads to adds an application package the package becomes available within node’s working directory.
-The env var gets created to handle multiple updated versions of the app:
+The overview as how it works is fairly simple, when user uploads to adds an application package the package becomes available within node’s working directory (wd).
+The env var gets created to handle multiple updated versions of the app: (the timestamp is automatically part of the App pkg populated env var you dont need to do anything to handle this.)

 ```
 set AZ_BATCH_APP_PACKAGE_TEST1#1.0=C:\user\tasks\applications\wd\test1\1.0\2017-07-14T21.45.45.765Z